CSerxy/IDPG/README.md

 The codebase is based on [fairseq](https://github.com/pytorch/fairseq).
 We tested our codes in an Nvidia A100 environment.
 We notice that the model's performance is sensitive to one's server environment and package version.
 You may find a slight performance difference if you do not have the exact same environment.
 We highly recommend you run hyper-parameter tuning in your own environment based on our sample scripts.

 ## Citation
-Please cite our paper if you use SimCSE in your work:
+Please cite our paper if you use IDPG in your work:
 ```bibtex
 @article{wu2022idpg,
   title={IDPG: An Instance-Dependent Prompt Generation Method},